 Even if - for whatever reason - the breakup is unlikely to be amicable, you may just manage a reasonable breakup.
 You'll feel better for it and it may also help your partner to get over the ending sooner (I hope that still matters to you, if only a little).

 If you have children - the whole drama will be so much more manageable for them, if the two of you can (at the very least) talk politely.
-(If you'd like to know more about this then do have a look at Children in the Middle.)

 Do all you can to stay as calm as possible.
 Stay in touch with family and friends and take time out for yourself to help you relax.